ASIC Monitoring

 cumulus@switch:~$ nv config apply

-The following example enables the counter histogram on swp1 through swp8 and uses the global settings for the minimum boundary size, histogram size, and the sampling interval.
-The histogram monitors all received packet counters on ports 1 through 8:
+The following example enables the counter rate histogram on swp1 through swp8 and uses the global settings for the minimum boundary size, histogram size, and the sampling interval.
+The histogram monitors all received packet counters on ports 1 through 8 and reports the changes in counter data between samples.

 cumulus@switch:~$ nv set interface swp1-8 telemetry histogram counter counter-type rx-packet